Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: The stochastic particle system and kinetic equations

 \subsection{The finite particle model}

 We consider a system of $N(t)$ particles at time $t$ distributed amongst $M$ species.
-Each particle is of the form $(s,x)$ where $s\in\{ 1, \ldots, M\}$ indexes the species and $x \in \R_+$ denotes the size of the particle.
+Each particle is of the form $(s,x)$ where $s\in\{ 1, \ldots, M\}$ indexes the species and $x \in \mathbb{R}_+$ denotes the size of the particle.
 The total number of particles in each species is denoted $N_s(t)$, thus $N(t)=\sum_{s=1}^M N_s(t)$.
 The letter $N$ (without the argument $t$) is always used to mean $N(0)$, and is a measure of the size of the system.
-The state of the system is denoted \be (\sss,\xx) = (s_1, \ldots, s_{N(t)}; x_1, \ldots, x_{N(t)}). \ee The evolution of the system consists of a deterministic flow interspersed with stochastic jumps.
+The state of the system is denoted

+The evolution of the system consists of a deterministic flow interspersed with stochastic jumps.
 We describe these in turn.

 The deterministic flow is motivated by the von Neumann-Mullins rule.
 We divide the species into three distinct groups $S_-$, $S_0$ and $S_+$ of size $M_-$,$M_0$ and $M_+$ respectively, with $M= M_-+M_0+M_+$.
 It is convenient to label these species in order: